The Bankrate promise

 Custom-made fire pits create a permanent fixture for your patio.
 Of course, they’re pricier than ready-made models, costing as much as $3,000 to $5,000: You’re paying for higher quality of materials and perhaps labor from professionals.
 When selecting a custom-made model, you can choose between in-ground and above-ground.

 In-ground fire pits are as their names implies: built at ground level.
 You’ll dig to set the base, so the fire is actually below the surface.
 Above-ground fire pits reside above the ground level.
 These feature flames more prominently, since you’re building the structure from the ground up.

-In-ground fire pits are more expensive, but they carry several safety advantages.
+In-ground fire pits are more expensive (between $1,000 and $3,000 to install), but they carry several safety advantages.
 Because your fire is lower, you’re less likely for renegade flames to ignite surrounding foliage or furniture.
 However, if you go this route, leave some small gaps at the base layer for ventilation, or your fire will not have the oxygen needed.

-Meanwhile, above-ground fire pits are more dramatic, offering the warmth and appearance of an outdoor hearth.
+Meanwhile, above-ground fire pits (averaging between $200 and $1,500 to install) are more dramatic, offering the warmth and appearance of an outdoor hearth.
 You also have more choices on the functionality side.
 You can have one installed by a professional or use a portable one.
 With portable options, you can tuck them away when you’re not using them or take them on a camping trip.